 The Flood Hub – How much do you know about it?

-As you may or may not know, the Flood Team at Newground have been heavily involved in designing, developing and producing content for the Flood Hub.
-The Flood Hub is designed to be a one stop shop for flood information and resources to support householders, businesses and communities across the North West in becoming more flood resilient.
+As you may or may not know, we (the Flood Team at Newground) have been heavily involved in designing, developing and producing content for The Flood Hub.
+It is designed to be a one stop shop for flood information and resources to support householders, businesses and communities across the North West in becoming more flood resilient.
 We have pulled together multiple sources of guidance to produce a hub of information that gives an overview of flood resilience and its many related topics.
 The Flood Hub website has been funded by the North West Regional Flood and Coastal Committee (RFCC), to find out more about them, including information on their 2019-2022 Business Plan, click here.

-The team at Newground have worked in many communities across the North west that have been impacted by flooding and we have listened to their needs when developing the website.
+Our Flood Team has worked in many communities across the North West that have been impacted by flooding and we have listened to their needs when developing the website.
 We have also worked with the flood risk management authorities to develop the structure of content for the website in order to make it suitable for the target audience.

 We work closely with the website developers to style the content, create resources and develop new features.
-The main pages of the Flood Hub are shown in the image above, however, we also have an interactive Local Area map and Local Area pages for Lancashire, Cumbria, Greater Manchester, Merseyside and Cheshire.
+The main pages of The Flood Hub are shown in the image above, however, we also have an interactive Local Area map and Local Area pages for Lancashire, Cumbria, Greater Manchester, Merseyside and Cheshire.
 We frequently upload new content and resources, and refresh existing content to keep it up to date.
 Last month we added the following new pages as part of a homepage refresh:

-Since the launch on the 5th November 2018, we’ve seen a lot of interaction with the website.
-We have had a lot of positive feedback and thousands of page views, downloads and users, which can be seen below:
+Since the launch of the website on in November 2018, we’ve seen a lot of interaction with the website.
+We have had a lot of positive feedback and thousands of pageviews, downloads and users, which can be seen below:

 - Am I at Risk?